 - CCPA: The California Consumer Protection Act enforces similar GDPR-style regulations for any organization processing the personal data of Californians.

 - PSD2: The EU’s Payment Services Directive has been in force since September 2019.
-We believe it introduces compliance implications for financial institutions such as the introduction of Strong Customer Authentication and secure certificates.
+We believe it introduces data governance regulatory compliance implications for financial institutions such as the introduction of Strong Customer Authentication and secure certificates.

 - HIPAA: A longer-standing compliance regulation governing health insurance, medical records, and other personally identifiable information in the U.S.

-Complying with all necessary regulations in the various jurisdictions where one does business can require major cultural changes within an organization.
-These changes can include structural improvements, such as the introduction of practices and technology designed with compliance in mind.
+Complying with all necessary regulations in the various jurisdictions where one does business can require major cultural changes within an organization, building on the foundations of why data governance matters in the first place.
+These changes can include structural improvements, such as the introduction of practices and technology designed with data governance and regulatory compliance in mind.

 Our expertise in data protection and compliance was part of the driving force behind the development of the Intertrust Platform, our secure data sharing platform.
-Intertrust Platform helps ensure data governance by enabling trusted data exchanges and secure collaboration on virtualized datasets between internal and external stakeholders.
+Intertrust Platform helps ensure data governance regulatory compliance by enabling trusted data exchanges and secure collaboration on virtualized datasets between internal and external stakeholders.
 The Platform’s fine-grained control and audit trails allow for clear policies and understanding of access rights.

-Data governance in action: Intertrust Platform and E.ON
+Data governance regulatory compliance: Intertrust Platform and E.ON

 Intertrust Platform has already been put to use across the world to create secure data exchanges between multiple, often competing, organizations while adhering to data governance regulations.
-One such example is our work with E.ON in Germany.
+One such example, demonstrating why data governance matters and how best practice can be deployed in the field, is our work with E.ON in Germany.

 When it comes to data protection, the German regulatory environment is one of the most thorough in the world.
 This has created a particular obstacle for Germany’s initiative to roll out electric vehicle (EV) charging points across the country.
 In addition, Germany has over 800 distribution service operators (DSOs) which run its grid.
 Germany’s fragmented energy delivery model and the laws and regulations set out by the BDSG (the German Federal Data Protection Act) create a hugely complex data sharing tapestry.